Jus-Be/orin-ayo/README.md

 <img src=https://jus-be.github.io/orin-ayo/assets/guitar_hero.png>

 # Chords
 The five colored fret buttons generate CHORD midi notes which are send on MIDI channel 4 when the strum bar goes up or down.
-The chord mapping in Nashville number format is fixed as follows:
+Twenty chord shapes are supported.
+There are six basic popular chords (I, IIm, IIIm, IV, V & VIm) playable with a single or two fingers and fourteen other less used chords requring two, three or even four fingers.
+The chord mapping in Nashville number format is fixed for now.
+It will become configureable in a future version.

 ## Basic